emasab/shelltile/README.md

 # ShellTile

+*Hi, if you like the extension please consider offering me a remote work opportunity.
+I live in Spain currently so my salary expectations are low if compared to other countries.
+My Linkedin profile: https://www.linkedin.com/in/emanuele-sabellico-2bb53016/*

 A tiling window extension for GNOME Shell.
 Just move a window over another one, holding down the Control key, and you'll see the magic!
 Grouped windows minimize, resize, raise and change workspace together.
 Maximize a window to remove it from the group.

 ### Example of tiling with multiple windows (holding CTRL)